SimplyStaking/panic/README.md

       3. The rest can be configured to your preferences.
       4. Click `Add Service`
     2. You will be taken to a new page, where you need to navigate to the `Integrations` tab and take note of the (i)`Integration Key`.
-  - Secondly the API Token
-    1. Navigate to `https:/{YOUR_SUBDOMAIN}.pagerduty.com/api_keys`.
-    2. Click `Create New API Key`
-    3. Give it a description (This can be anything you want)
-    4. Click `Create Key` and take note of (ii)`API Key` value.

 **At the end, you should have:**
 1. The Integration Key
-2. The API token

-These will be used later in the Web-Installer to be saved in the configuration files.
+This will be used later on in the installation procedure.

 **Note** You can also install an app for Android / iPhone as well as setup your phone number to receive alerts.